Ardrasal/GeoData-Django/README.md

 # GeoData-Django

-Issues:
+ISSUES that arose:

+1) CSV

-1) The csv file was too large for GitHub, so I added it to my .gitignore file, and used 'git reset --soft HEAD^' and 'git reset HEAD <heatmap/.GeoLite2-City-CSV_20190312/.GeoLite2-City-Blocks-IPv4.csv' to go back to prior commits and remove the file from staging.
+The csv file was too large for GitHub, so I added it to my .gitignore file, and used 'git reset --soft HEAD^' and 'git reset HEAD <heatmap/.GeoLite2-City-CSV_20190312/.GeoLite2-City-Blocks-IPv4.csv' to go back to prior commits and remove the file from staging.

+2) MINOR HEROKU ERROR

-2) I got this error when attempting to deply to Heroku [14:42 $ git push heroku setup-heroku:master
+I got this error when attempting to deploy to Heroku [14:42 $ git push heroku setup-heroku:master
 error: src refspec setup-heroku does not match any] and remembered that I'm supposed to deploy from the master branch.
 Updated master branch and switched to master--didn't work.
 Then tried adding a file (touch notes), commiting, and trying again (based on several answers on stackoverflow)--also didn't work.
 Then tried $ git push heroku HEAD:master
 --it worked!

+3) MAJOR HEROKU ERROR

-3) I got this error code when trying to launch heroku site: code=H10 desc="App crashed", and scrolling up in traceback found: ModuleNotFoundError: No module named 'geodata-django'.
+I got this error code when trying to launch the heroku site: code=H10 desc="App crashed", and scrolling up in traceback found: ModuleNotFoundError: No module named 'geodata-django'.
 I did a project-wide search for 'geodata-django' and found that I had entered it in Procfile as 'web: gunicorn geodata-django.wsgi'.

+Tried the following:

-Tried replacing 'geodata-django' with 'GeoData' but got the same message: No module named 'geodata-django'.
-Searched online and found https://devcenter.heroku.com/articles/python-pip which addresses how to get heroku to recognize any requirements that are installed locally.
+1. replacing 'geodata-django' with 'GeoData' but got the same message: No module named 'geodata-django'.

+2. Searched online and found https://devcenter.heroku.com/articles/python-pip which addresses how to get heroku to recognize any requirements that are installed locally.
 Used this command (found on stackoverflow when searching how to make a requirements.txt): pip freeze > requirements.txt .
+Still the same error (but this step needed to be done anyway).

+3. Re-ordered apps in settings (put my apps at the bottom of 'installed apps').

-Still the same error.
-Re-ordered apps in settings, same error.
-Tried the instructions from https://help.heroku.com/BWJ7QYTF/why-am-i-seeing-importerror-no-module-named-site-when-deploying-a-python-app but didn't work.
-Reviewed heroku set-up here: https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true and tried
+4. Tried the instructions from https://help.heroku.com/BWJ7QYTF/why-am-i-seeing-importerror-no-module-named-site-when-deploying-a-python-app 'heroku config'.

-[$ heroku ps:scale web=1] to ensure that at least one instance of the app is running and got a positive response [Scaling dynos... done, now running web at 1:Free].
-Tried restarting heroku.
-Tried connecting a psql session with my remote database: 20:42 $ heroku pg:psql
+5. Reviewed heroku set-up: https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true and tried [$ heroku ps:scale web=1] to ensure that at least one instance of the app is running.
+Got a positive response [Scaling dynos... done, now running web at 1:Free].

---> Connecting to postgresql-polished-87072
+6. Tried restarting heroku.

-psql (11.1, server 11.2 (Ubuntu 11.2-1.pgdg16.04+1))
+7. Tried connecting a psql session with my remote database: 20:42 $ heroku pg:psql output--> Connecting to gresql-polished-87072 psql (11.1, server 11.2 (Ubuntu 11.2-1.pgdg16.04+1))
-SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off) Type "help" for help.
+SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off) Type "help" for help. blooming-journey-52100::DATABASE=>

-blooming-journey-52100::DATABASE=>

-Steps:
+I figured out the problem: the Procfile needs to read 'web: gunicorn geodata.wsgi'.
+8. I changed it (again), committed and pushed it, and restarted heroku a few times.
+However heroku continues to call for 'web: gunicorn geodata-django.wsgi' and give the 'no module found named geodata-django' error.
+Googling this issue only leads to one solution which I've already tried (committing and pushing the correcting to git and 'heroku restart').

+9. I may need to delete the heroku app and start again.

+STEPS to Solve the Code Challenge:

 1) Set up Repo on GitHub DONE